TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_boot.md

 ## UART Bootloader Python Script {#UART_BOOTLOADER_PYTHON_SCRIPT}

+\if SOC_AM65X
+- This script is used in UART boot mode for sending the SBL, system firmware(sysfw) and appimage binaries to the EVM via UART using XMODEM protocol
+\else
 - This script is used in UART boot mode for sending the SBL and appimage binaries to the EVM via UART using XMODEM protocol
+\endif
 - Make sure that python3 and its dependent modules are installed in the host machine as mentioned in \ref INSTALL_PYTHON3
 - Booting via UART is slow, but is useful if application loading via CCS or OSPI boot is not an option
 - Make sure the UART port used for terminal is identified as mentioned in \ref CCS_UART_TERMINAL